Hamilton Introduction Walking Tour, Hamilton

 8) HMCS Haida (must see)

-HMCS Haida (G63) is a Tribal-class destroyer that served in the Royal Canadian Navy (RCN) from 1943-1963.
-Haida sank more enemy surface tonnage than any other Canadian warship.
-She is also the only surviving Tribal-class destroyer out of 27 vessels that were constructed between 1937-1945 for the Royal Navy, Royal Australian Navy, and the RCN.
+HMCS Haida is a Tribal-class destroyer that served in the Royal Canadian Navy from 1943 to 1963.
+Built during the Second World War, she earned a reputation for her combat record, sinking more enemy surface tonnage than any other Canadian warship.
+Of the 27 Tribal-class destroyers constructed between 1937 and 1945 for the Royal Navy, Royal Australian Navy, and Royal Canadian Navy, she is the only one that still survives.

 Walking Tours in Hamilton, Canada